Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

 When this bilinear form (symmetric if $n$ is even, and anti--symmetric if $n$ is odd) is pulled back by $g$ to $H^*(T^{2n};\Q)$, it becomes

 where $\Pi_{2k}$ is the projection $H^*(T^{2n};\Q) \rightarrow H^{2k}(T^{2n};\Q)$. \end{anythng}

 \begin{rmk} The most natural choice of the operators ${\cal I}_{B'}$ and ${\cal J}_{B'}$ are for $B'$ equal to the $B$--field in the data $(T^{2n};G, B)$ of an $\mathcal N=(1,1)$ SCFT.
+In this case, ${\cal I}_{B}{\cal J}_{B}$ is an operation multiplying $-1$ to the right-moving momentum on $\Lambda_\R$ \cite[eq.
+(2.10)]{VanEnckevort:2003qc}.
 It is still possible, mathematically, to define those operators with $B'$ chosen differently than $B$ itself; then different U(1) subgroups $S^1_{I,B'}$ and $S^1_{\omega, B'}$ are specified within $\SO(\Lambda_\R ,q)$.
 For a technical reason in the presentation, we will also use such subgroups in footnote \ref{fn:B-alg-vU(1)}. \end{rmk}

 \begin{anythng} Suppose that there are two geometric SYZ-mirrors for the $\mathcal N=(1,1)$ SCFT with a set of data $(T^{2n};G,B;I)$.
 Let $\Gamma_{fi} \oplus \Gamma_{bi} \cong H_1(T^{2n};\Z)$ for $i=1,2$ be the split of the 1-cycles into those in the fiber (to be taken T-dual) and those in the base, and $g_{i}$ and $f_{i}$ (with $i=1,2$) the corresponding lattice isometries and the Hilbert space isomorphisms, respectively.